 Gyula Y. Katona (born 1965) is an associate professor and head at the Department of Computer Science and Information Theory, Faculty of Electrical Engineering and Informatics, Budapest University of Technology and Economics (BME).
 He graduated from Eötvös Loránd University as a mathematician in 1991.
 Receiving his Ph.D. in mathematics in 1997 from the Hungarian Academy of Sciences, Katona spent two years at Ibaraki University, Japan.
 He also had a visiting appointment for a year at Arizona State University.
 He is the author of more than 30 papers and co-author of a university textbook on discrete mathematics.
 He has been teaching Theory of Computing at the Budapest Semesters of Mathematics for several years.
 His Erdős number is 2.

-Balázs Patkós (born 1978) is a senior researcher at the Alfréd Rényi Institute of Mathematics, Hungarian Academy of Sciences.
+Balázs Patkós (born 1978) is head of Department of Combinatorics and its Applications at the Alfréd Rényi Institute of Mathematics, Hungarian Academy of Sciences.
 He obtained his MSc degree at Eötvös University, Budapest in 2003 and his PhD at Central European University in 2008.
 After a 3-semester postdoc position at the University of Memphis, he returned to Hungary in 2010.
 He has been teaching introductory courses in several areas of mathematics at several universities (Eötvös University, Budapest University of Technology and Economics, Central European University, McDaniel College) both in English and in Hungarian.
 He has been awarded the Youth Prize of the Hungarian Academy of Sciences and several research fellowships by the Academy and the Hungarian National Scientific Fund.
 His Erdős number is 2.